InternLM/agentlego/README.md

 - [ImageCaption](agentlego/tools/image_text/README.md#ImageCaption): Describe the input image.
 - [OCR](agentlego/tools/ocr/README.md#OCR): Recognize the text from a photo.
 - [VisualQuestionAnswering](agentlego/tools/vqa/README.md#VisualQuestionAnswering): Answer the question according to the image.
-- [HumanBodyPose](agentlego/tools/image_pose/README.md#HumanBodyPose): Estimate the pose or keypoints of human in an image and draw the human pose image
+- [HumanBodyPose](agentlego/tools/image_pose/README.md#HumanBodyPose): Estimate the pose or keypoints of human in an image.
-- [HumanFaceLandmark](agentlego/tools/image_pose/README.md#HumanFaceLandmark): Estimate the landmark or keypoints of human faces in an image and draw the image with landmarks.
+- [HumanFaceLandmark](agentlego/tools/image_pose/README.md#HumanFaceLandmark): Estimate the landmark or keypoints of human faces in an image.
 - [ImageToCanny](agentlego/tools/image_canny/README.md#ImageToCanny): Extract the edge image from an image.
 - [ImageToDepth](agentlego/tools/image_depth/README.md#ImageToDepth): Generate the depth image of an image.
 - [ImageToScribble](agentlego/tools/image_scribble/README.md#ImageToScribble): Generate a sketch scribble of an image.
 - [ObjectDetection](agentlego/tools/object_detection/README.md#ObjectDetection): Detect all objects in the image.
-- [TextToBbox](agentlego/tools/object_detection/README.md#TextToBbox): Detect the given objects in the image.
+- [TextToBbox](agentlego/tools/object_detection/README.md#TextToBbox): Detect specific objects described by the given text in the image.
 - Segment Anything series
   - [SegmentAnything](agentlego/tools/segmentation/README.md#SegmentAnything): Segment all items in the image.
   - [SegmentClicked](agentlego/tools/segmentation/README.md#SegmentClicked): Segment the masked region in the image.